 ExpressVPN is a Virtual Private Network (VPN) service that prides itself with cutting-edge technologies such as 256-bit AES encryption, DNS/IPv6 leak protection, and split-tunneling, a feature that lets you route some of your device or app traffic through the VPN while other devices or apps maintain direct access to the internet.

-As ever, security is at the forefront of any VPN service and with ExpressVPN, you can choose between OpenVPN (UDP or TCP), L2TP/IPSec, PPTP, and SSTP security protocols.
+As ever, security is at the forefront of any VPN service and with ExpressVPN, you can choose between its own Lightway (UDP or TCP), OpenVPN (UDP or TCP), IKEv2 and L2TP/IPSec VPN protocols.

 - Check out our list of the best VPN services

 Locate and open your ExpressVPN app.
 It might already be running in the system tray (click the arrow on the right of the taskbar); there could be an icon on your desktop; and if you don't see it anywhere, press the Windows key, type ExpressVPN in the Search box and choose it from the list.

 In the app, click the hamburger menu button in the upper left part of the app window.

 3. Select Options

 In the menu that pops up, select Options.

 In the upper part of the app options window, select the Protocol option.

 You will see a list of protocols along with a short explanation for each of them.
 Select the protocol you want by clicking the radio button (the round option button) next to it.
 Another option is to just leave it at Automatic, meaning the app will automatically select the protocol most appropriate for your network.